 Recalling that emerging technologies such as AI can further support the social participation and inclusion of persons with disabilities if they are developed with a Design for All approach, and used in a way that respects the right to non-discrimination, equality and privacy.

-Concerned that persons with disabilities are at increased risk of becoming victims of fraud or misinformation through misuse of generative AI
+Concerned that persons with disabilities are at increased risk of becoming victims of fraud or misinformation through misuse of generative AI, and limitation of their self-determination.

 Stressing that AI solutions that are not designed taking human diversity into consideration can increase the exclusion and discrimination against already disadvantaged groups, such as persons with disabilities, but also women, racialised persons and ethnic minorities, older persons and other discriminated people.
 Such discrimination can occur without the person noticing it.